-TMI considered sending spatial data such as tracts and blocks with telecommunication services boundaries in shapefiles to each client for review as a possibility to make the reporting process easier and more efficient for them.
+TMI considered sending spatial data such as tracts and blocks with telecommunication services boundaries in shapefiles to each client for review, as a possibility to make the reporting process easier and more efficient for them.
 But, this option required clients to already have GIS software and the knowledge to use it.
-They have found out that was often not the case.
+And that was often not the case.

 Technologies Management Inc. wanted to find a GIS solution that would enable them to host a large amount of census data and share it easily with their clients on a web map.

-TMI looked at many hosting alternatives for their new GIS services.
+TMI considered many hosting alternatives for their new GIS services.

 Our decision to host through GIS Cloud was due to the ease of use of the service, both for our clients and us.